omshrivastava26/IPR_diff-bgm-210685_om_shrivastava/README.md

 ```shell
 python diffbgm/main.py --model ldm_chd8bar --output_dir [output_dir]
 ```
 This code is not working in the original repo, I have resolved multiple errors in my local system and local environment.
-I made the code work but in the first epoch it is throwing an error related to ran out of input (while loading the pickel file, which is again not present in original repo, i have added it).
+I made the code work but in the first epoch it is throwing an error related to ran out of input (while loading the pickel file, which is again not present in original repo, I have added it).

 ## 3. Inference